-- 1. Targeted engagement with interested and affected parties (stakeholders) engagement, both with County staff and the community; - 2.
+- Targeted engagement with interested and affected parties (stakeholders), including County staff and the community; - 2.
 Data analysis and some technical modeling to inform targets, pathways, and recommendations; - 3.
 Review the local context including current plans, policies, legislation, demographics, and climate action readiness and a review of best practices; and, - 4.
 Broad public engagement.